 Finally, the music and voice acting.
 If I said I wasn’t scared, I’d be lying… The games’ atmosphere is so thick, you could cut it with a knife and then spread it on a piece of toast!
 The combination of the music, the eerie sound effects, distant crying and screaming, and footsteps of the naked nuisance, all create a very unsettling and disturbing experience.
 I personally liked the voice actors as well, I thought they played their parts well and were a perfect fit for the characters.
 However, there’s no lip-syncing with the models of the people you meet, they are all seasoned ventriloquists and talk without having to move their mouths…

-If you’re looking for a new psychological thriller which will make you jump (a lot), Those Who Remain is for you.
+If you’re looking for a new psychological thriller that will make you jump (a lot), Those Who Remain is for you.
 Despite the pre-launch technical issues, which I believe will get fixed over the coming weeks, the game is held together by its interesting story, tense and exciting stealth segments, fun puzzles, and intriguing moral dilemmas.
 Although I personally got stuck and lost a few times, the fact the game doesn’t hold your hand and requires you to seek out clues and discover the next step in the narrative yourself is great and very satisfying when you figure it out – not many games do this these days.
 Thanks to the moral choices, lack of manual saves, and multiple ending trophies, replaying the game multiple times is a must to see everything the game has to offer.

 Those Who Remain£12.99